wduquette/joe/mdbook/src/joe_doc.md

 ### Example

-Here is the beginning of the documentation in Joe's `MonicaPackage.java`
+Here is the beginning of the documentation in Joe's `StandardLibrary.java`
 file:

 ```java